Director of Field Education

-Audrey Cristobal is the field supervisor for the Health and Social Behavior program.
+Audrey Cristobal focuses on strengthening academic-community partnerships and enjoys collaborating with public health professionals to enhance their contributions to our public health field and workplaces.
 She received her doctorate in clinical-community psychology from DePaul University and masters degree in public health from UC Berkeley.
 Audrey also completed a postdoctoral research fellowship at the UCSF Center for AIDS Prevention Studies.
 She has worked extensively on research related to HIV risk and resiliency and on community-research partnerships.
 Her projects have focused on diverse populations—including youth and young adults—and she has worked in the United States, the Philippines, Kenya and Botswana.
 Audrey's research and evaluation work includes working with diverse organizations such as the Asian & Pacific Islander American Health Forum, Asian & Pacific Islander Wellness Center, Kaiser Permanente Division of Research, Harder+Company Community Research, and local public health agencies.
 Through these cross-sector experiences, she has contributed to issues related to low-income families, health and human services, immigration, and child welfare.
 Audrey is also currently a board member of the 3rd Street Youth Center and Clinic in San Francisco.

 Ruthann M. Haffke